Sparky1313/ROS_Research/README.md

 ![Gazebo Startup Image](/README_Photos/Gazebo_Startup.png)

 #### RViz
-`roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map1.yaml` will open RViz, a program that allows you to "see" what your robot "sees" along with the path the robot is taking.
+`roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map1.yaml` will open RViz, a program that allows you to *see* what your robot *sees* along with the path the robot is taking.
 The command launches RViz using the configuration in the launch file `turtlebot3_navigation.launch` in the directory `/opt/ros/melodic/share/turtlebot3_navigation/launch`.
 The `map_file` argument specifies what map for RViz to use.
 The map should be a map created by using a Slam Technique (discussed here (insert link to section)) of the world Gazebo is using for its simulation.
 For convenience, a map named `map1.yaml` of the `turtlebot3_house` has been included.

 After RViz loads it should look like this: